Anita Roddick Biography

 After school, Anita trained as a teacher before working for the United Nations.
 This experience enabled her to travel extensively and meet many many people.

-In 1979, she opened her first shop in Brighton known as 'The Shop' located between two funeral parlours, Anita Roddick said that many business decisions came about through circumstances and good luck rather than any prepared plan.
+In 1979, she opened her first shop in Brighton known as ‘The Shop’ located between two funeral parlours, Anita Roddick said that many business decisions came about through circumstances and good luck rather than any prepared plan.
 The Body Shops simple ethical message and promotion of ethical and environmental friendly consumerism helped grow a very strong brand image.
-By 1991, the Body Shop had over 700 shops worldwide.
-It is considered to be the second most respected brand name in the UK.
+Anita Roddick talks of the ethos behind the Body Shop:

 In 1990, after visiting a Romanian orphanage, she established a charity - Children On The Edge.
 She actively campaigned for this and other charities.

-In 2006, she sold the Body Shop to L'Oreal for £652million.
+In 2006, she sold the Body Shop to L’Oreal for £652 million.